clcoffey/innershift.github.io/content/english/blog/25-11-11-Busy-ness-vs-Purpose.md

 draft: false
 ---

-Our culture celebrates motion, achievement, and productivity.
-But high-achievers often mistake busy-ness for purpose, living on the surface and avoiding the descent into depth.
+Our culture is addicted to forward motion, productivity, and achievement.
+As high-achievers, we are particularly susceptible to this myth, often mistaking busy-ness for purpose.
+We live on the surface—scroll, swipe, simulate—but we do not descend into depth.

 ---